alonshepon/sugar/README.md

 # sugar
-Codes for figures and modeling sugar scenarios
+R Codes for figure 1 in The environmental and social opportunities of reducing sugar intake